amala2895/Operating-System/Virtual Memory Management/README.md

  w 8 (w means write operation on page 8)

  The output is Summary of Page Table, Frame Table, Per Process statistics and total statistics.
+ The Random File is used to generate random numbers for simulation